 THREATS TO SNOWY OWLS

-Current threats to snowy owls include collisions with power lines, airplanes and other objects, as well increasing contact with humans.
+Current threats to snowy owls in the Lower-48 include collisions with power lines, airplanes and other objects, as well increasing contact with humans.
 Climate change has also had an impact on snowy owl food supply.

-For the time-being, the remote Coastal Plain of the Arctic National Wildlife Refuge allows these owls to avoid human interference in the summer.
-However, oil drilling in the region would – among other things – bring owls and their nests in closer proximity to contact with humans and their drilling machinery.
-To protect this special place, please send a note to Congress urging them to keep the Refuge safe.
+For the time-being, the remote coastal plain of the Arctic National Wildlife Refuge allows these owls to avoid human interference during nesting season.
+However, oil drilling in the region would bring owls and their nests in closer proximity to contact with humans and industrial machinery.

-Perhaps in response to fluctuation in lemming populations, snowy owls regularly visit southern Canada and the northern United States.
-However, in 2013, an unprecedented number flew further south, going as far as South Carolina, Georgia, and even Florida.
+Perhaps in response to fluctuation in lemming populations, snowy owls regularly visit southern Canada and the northern Lower-48 in the United States.
+However, in 2013, an unprecedented number flew even further south, going as far as South Carolina, Georgia and even Florida.

-Dave Brinker, an ecologist with the Maryland Department of Natural Resources, has reported never seeing anything like it.
+Dave Brinker, an ecologist with the Maryland Department of Natural Resources, reported having never seen anything like it.
 So he decided to study the owls.
-Read about his work in this NPR article, and watch the accompanying video – The Secrets of Snowy Owls:
+Read about his work and watch the accompanying video below – The Secrets of Snowy Owls.

 Alaska Wilderness League would love to receive reports of snowy owl sightings throughout the United States.
 If you’ve seen a snowy owl, we’d love you to report your sighting to your local paper and tie in the importance of protecting their Arctic Refuge summer home.